indigo-dc/jenkins-scripts/README.md

 #### External repositories

 They are specified by *repos.sh* generator. *repos.sh* file in the current build directory takes precedence, otherwise generator from the scripts base directory is used.

-#### Pbuilder (Debian, Ubuntu)

-Additional pbuilder hook scripts can be installed into *pbuilder/* subdirectory in current build directory.

 ### `pkg-buildsrc-deb`